nus-cs2103-AY2223S2/tp/docs/team/rubynguyen07.md

 the due soon projects, overdue projects and progress overview based on project status.
 I also made enhancements on the GUI including positioning and styling main UI components.

-* **Testing**: I am responsible for testing the Statistics dashboard's related methods along with the GUI.
+* **Testing**: I am responsible for testing the Statistics dashboard's related methods along with the GUI (with the GUI testing structure based on [Address book-level4](https://github.com/se-edu/addressbook-level4)).

 * **Project management**: I helped set up the Issue Tracker and planned some of the weekly meeting's agenda.